dotansimha/graphql-code-generator/docs/templates/typescript-mongodb.md

 ---
-id: mongodb-typescript-models
+id: typescript-mongodb
-title: MongoDB TypeScript Models Template
+title: Typescript MongoDB
 ---

 This template would generate TypeScript types for MongoDB models, which makes it relevant for server-side development only.
 It uses GraphQL directives to declare the types you want to generate and use in your MongoDB backend.